Andrewodwyer/vintage_drums/README.md

 <hr>
 The Vintage Drum E-Commerce site is a premium online platform tailored for drum enthusiasts, musicians, and collectors seeking exceptional drums, cymbals, and accessories.

-Every product is showcased with photographs and accompanied by sound recordings, enabling users to see and hear the unique characteristics of each item before purchasing.
+Product are showcased with photographs and accompanied by sound recordings, enabling users can see and hear the unique characteristics of each Drum and Cymbal before purchasing.

 For customers purchasing full drum kits, the site offers a premium delivery and installation service by professional sound engineers, ensuring optimal setup and performance.
 Additionally, free delivery is available on orders over €500 for other products.

 This site is designed to provide a luxurious and user-friendly shopping experience.
 Shoppers can browse products by entering key words in a search bar, by category or brands, and enjoy secure checkout processes.
-Registered users gain access to personalised profiles with features like order history and liked products.
+Registered users gain access to personalised profiles with features like, order history and liked products.

 ## Table Of Contents:
 1. [UX & User-Centred Design](#ux)